Home » Heritage & Identity » English first? Observations on Language Choice While Abroad

 “We Always Stick Together”

-Participants from the former Yugoslav countries used their native languages more often: there was barely any chance to hear English when they were communicating within their regional group.
+Participants from the former Yugoslav countries used their native languages more often: there was barely any chance to hear the English language when they were communicating within their regional group.
 And once talking to them, I mentioned how bonded they seemed to be within their group always speaking their language(s), to which one of them said: ”We can complain about each other endlessly back in our home countries, but when we go abroad, we always stick together.
 And the language is one of the ways for us to feel this bond”.

 Participants from Luxembourg, Switzerland and Germany (left to right) Photo: Personal